 How to Get It

-Last summer, a stranger asked me about the camera around my neck.
+In 2011, a stranger asked me about the camera around my neck.
 "Is that the Fuji X100?" he asked excitedly.
-Last year, the Fuji X100 was the hottest camera on the planet, and was so hard to get that people were paying hundreds of dollars more for it used over eBay than I paid for it brand-new a month before!
+In 2011, the Fuji X100 was the hottest camera on the planet, and was so hard to get that people were paying hundreds of dollars more for it used over eBay than I paid for it brand-new a month before!
 This poor fellow had never seen one, and was waiting until they came in at retail to order one.

-It's not the 1990s any more.
+This isn't the 1990s.
 By the time a hot new product gets in stock at a local retail store, it's already obsolete.
 Unless you're also the sort of person who prefers a rotary-dial phone, products today come out too quickly to expect to see them at retail while they are still relevant.

 It's so obvious to me that I've never mentioned it, but seeing how I've been shopping for this stuff since I was a little kid, maybe I've learned a few things that can help others.